 - Custom domain name support

-- All in one platform: No need tp install any extra plugins, widgets or apps.
+- All-in-one platform: No need to install any extra plugins, widgets, or apps.

 - Customer Support: 24/7 customer support via live chat, email, and phone.

 - No free plan: Squarespace does not offer a free plan.
 The cheapest plan starts at $12 per month.

 - Editing: It can be difficult to edit and add content.

 - No Advanced Marketing Tools: You can not find any tools for advanced marketing or SEO on Squarespace.